 The best prevention for traction hair loss is to stop or reduce the pulling of your hair.
 This either means removing or loosening braids, or styling and brushing your hair more gently.
 If damage has already been done, the same measures need to be taken.
 However, treatments that encourage hair regrowth and improve the condition of your hair may also be needed.
 If you are concerned you are losing your hair, or unsure of the cause, make an appointment to see a Trichologist.
 He or she will be able to tell what is causing the loss and recommend the best treatment.

-It’s vital to use a specialized and ultra-hydrating conditioner on natural coiled curls.
-Conditioners fall in two categories – pre-shampoo and post-shampoo both need to be used frequently to keep curls looking there best.
-Look for products labeled ‘moisturizing’, ‘re-moisturizing’, ‘emollient’, ‘deep conditioning’, ‘elasticizing’, ‘penetrative’ and/or ‘intensive’.
+It’s vital to use a specialised and ultra-hydrating conditioner on natural coiled curls.
+Conditioners fall in two categories – pre-shampoo and post-shampoo.
+Both need to be used frequently to keep curls looking there best.
+Look for products labelled ‘moisturizing’, ‘re-moisturizing’, ‘emollient’, ‘deep conditioning’, ‘elasticizing’, ‘penetrative’ and/or ‘intensive’.
 It’s best to avoid the heavy, oily types of styling products.
-Although many are labeled ‘oil free’, they leave an unpleasant coating on your hair that dust and dirt cling to.
+Although many are labelled ‘oil free’, they leave an unpleasant coating on your hair that dust and dirt cling to.
 This gives hair a dull, greasy look instead of providing a healthy shine.

 Adding Shine to Natural Coiled Curls

 Have you ever noticed that light reflects better from flat surfaces than it does from uneven surfaces?
 Well, this also applies to hair and means that curly hair doesn’t reflect light as easily as straight hair, and is naturally not as shiny.
 To give your hair added shine, use products that condition, smooth and encourage light reflection.